 If I were to describe my profesional self as a person who studies language, I wonder how useful such a description would sound.
 People don’t need linguists to communicate, write novels and poems or learn languages.
 So what are linguists good for?
-I will try to give an answer to this question, gradually making the argument for critical linguistics: a type of engaging with language in ways that foreground its social role.
+I will try to give an answer to this question, gradually making the argument for critical linguistics: an approach to engaging with language in ways that foreground its social role.
 But first, you will need to indulge me for a few paragraphs as I make a historical digression.

 Linguistics as ‘academic hooliganism’